carlosjordao/SnmpSwitch/README.txt

 * This software uses PostgreSQL as there are functions, procedures and rules to spice some things.
 * create a database called "snmpswitch" and use the snmpswitch.sql to create tables and other structures.
+* You should create the database first, through snmpswitch.sql, as it has several rules and functions to improve some background actions (on delete, on insert, etc), allowing the app to be simpler.
 * this github stores a django project.
 If you already have a server with python and django, you may import only the 'netstatus' app.
 * new switches are inserted through the web interface 'Probe the Net' > 'Probe one switch'
 * new printers follows the same path.